Birmingham pub bombings: Victim's brother in police HQ protest

 - From the section Birmingham & Black Country

 The brother of a woman killed in the Birmingham pub bombings has staged a protest outside West Midlands Police headquarters.

 Brian Hambleton, 58, said it was his frustration over the force finding documents relating to the Hillsborough investigation that led to his action.

 His sister Maxine, 18, was one of 21 people killed when bombs exploded in the Tavern in the Town and The Mulberry Bush on 21 November 1974.

 Police are "assessing" options.

 He said he had been watching the news on Tuesday evening when he saw reports about the police finding a room full of evidence relating to the Hillsborough inquiry.
-West Midlands Police investigated South Yorkshire officers' conduct after the 1989 deaths.'The truth'
+West Midlands Police investigated South Yorkshire officers' conduct after the 1989 deaths.

 He said although he did not want to jump on the back of other people's sorrow, he felt frustrated that he and other families were still waiting for answers about what happened in November 1974.